dib-lab/dibsi/instructor-training.md

 This week-long training will also serve as [Software/Data Carpentry Instructor Training](https://swcarpentry.github.io/instructor-training/).

-Attendees should have some strong familiarity with biology and basic experience with the command line.
+Attendees should have significant familiarity with molecular biology and basic experience with the command line.

 ## [Apply here!](https://docs.google.com/forms/d/e/1FAIpQLSfC1MphcIhfNQzJKrbuuMBePTF0FFB_t3XJzYeWpMn1hWdxTQ/viewform)